 Skillet Apple Crisp is a simple classic dessert that's easy to make.
 If I have a craving for apple pie but am feeling lazy, I make a crisp instead.
-It satisfies the pie craving without having to make the pastry.
+Like this Rhubarb Crisp, it satisfies the pie craving without having to make the pastry.

 The most time-consuming part of making this delicious apple crisp is coring, peeling, and slicing the apples.
 The best crisps, like pies, use the tart apple varieties, like Granny Smith, That tartness, combined with the sweet, buttery, crisp topping, is perfection, and, what makes this dessert such a classic favourite.